 How is rabies diagnosed?

 If a person is bitten, it is extremely helpful if the animal can be quarantined.
 Then, the animal can be observed and tested for rabies infection which, if negative, would eliminate the diagnosis of rabies.
-If the animal cannot be isolated, then the physician may have to assume that rabies may have been transmitted, depending upon the particular circumstances.
+If the animal cannot be isolated, then the physician may have to assume that rabies may have been transmitted, depending on the particular circumstances.

 Rabies should be suspected when an individual displays the symptoms noted in the above section, particularly when neurological issues are present.
 Many physicians, however, might not consider rabies since they have probably never seen a case in their careers.
-Specialized medical centers can perform testing on the patient’s saliva, blood and spinal fluid to establish the diagnosis.
+Specialized medical centers can perform testing on the patient’s saliva, blood, and spinal fluid to establish the diagnosis.

 Is treatment available?